trashpirate/rarity-rewards/README.md

 - Base: 8453 | Base sepolia: 84532
 - Bsc: 56 | Bsc Testnet: 97

-Paste Javascript source code for chainlink functions execution into the `source.js` file.
+The source code for the chainlink functions execution can be found the `source.js` file.

 ### Run tests
 ```bash